The Highland Council Employability Service

-Highland Council’s Employability Services supports people of working age to progress towards and into employment.
+Highland Council’s Employability Services (HES) supports people of working age to progress towards and into employment.

 For young people we can engage with students up to 6 months before they reach their statutory school leaving age who have been identified as being at significant risk of leaving school without a positive destination.